vctls/keypad-recog/README.md

-# Numeric keypad login form recognition and automaiton with Tesseract.js
+# Numeric keypad login form automation with Tesseract.js

 The goal of this project is to enable automation of numeric keypad login forms such as these: